SNP genotyping: Primer extension

-A different approach is used by Sequenoms iPLEX SNP genotyping method, which uses a MassARRAY mass spectrometer.
+A different approach is used by Sequenom's iPLEX SNP genotyping method, which uses a MassARRAY mass spectrometer.
 Extension probes are designed in such a way that 40 different SNP assays can be amplified and analyzed in a PCR cocktail.
 The extension reaction uses ddNTPs as above, but the detection of the SNP allele is dependent on the actual mass of the extension product and not on a fluorescent molecule.
 This method is for low to medium high throughput, and is not intended for whole genome scanning.

 The flexibility and specificity of primer extension make it amenable to high throughput analysis.
 Primer extension probes can be arrayed on slides allowing for many SNPs to be genotyped at once.
 Broadly referred to as arrayed primer extension (APEX), this technology has several benefits over methods based on differential hybridization of probes.
 Comparatively, APEX methods have greater discriminating power than methods using this differential hybridization, as it is often impossible to obtain the optimal hybridization conditions for the thousands of probes on DNA microarrays (usually this is addressed by having highly redundant probes).
-However, the same density of probes cannot be achieved in APEX methods, which translates into lower output per run.Illumina Incorporated's Infinium assay is an example of a whole-genome genotyping pipeline that is based on primer extension method.
+However, the same density of probes cannot be achieved in APEX methods, which translates into lower output per run.

+Illumina Incorporated's Infinium assay is an example of a whole-genome genotyping pipeline that is based on primer extension method.
 In the Infinium assay, over 100,000 SNPs can be genotyped.
 The assay uses hapten-labelled nucleotides in a primer extension reaction.
-The hapten label is recognized by anti-bodies, which in turn are coupled to a detectable signal (Gunderson et al. 2006).APEX-2 is an arrayed primer extension genotyping method which is able to identify hundreds of SNPs or mutations in parallel using efficient homogeneous multiplex PCR (up to 640-plex) and four-color single-base extension on a microarray.
+The hapten label is recognized by anti-bodies, which in turn are coupled to a detectable signal.

+APEX-2 is an arrayed primer extension genotyping method which is able to identify hundreds of SNPs or mutations in parallel using efficient homogeneous multiplex PCR (up to 640-plex) and four-color single-base extension on a microarray.
 The multiplex PCR requires two oligonucleotides per SNP/mutation generating amplicons that contain the tested base pair.
 The same oligonucleotides are used in the following step as immobilized single-base extension primers on a microarray (Krjutskov et al. 2008).